sqern - keep track of Linux kernel versions

 Basic principles

-The proposed design of the sqern
+The proposed design of the sqern suite is based on two premises:

 - the vast majority of requests will be "read" ones; e.g. "which Debian 12.x kernels